lantoli/terraform-provider-lantoli/docs/resources/advanced_cluster.md

   ignore_changes = [
     replication_specs[0].region_configs[0].electable_specs[0].disk_size_gb,
     replication_specs[0].region_configs[0].electable_specs[0].instance_size,
-    replication_specs[0].region_configs[1].electable_specs[0].instance_size,
-    replication_specs[0].region_configs[2].electable_specs[0].instance_size,
   ]
 }
 ```

-* `compute_enabled` - (Optional) Flag that indicates whether instance size auto-scaling is enabled.
-This parameter defaults to false.

-~> **IMPORTANT:** If `compute_enabled` is true, Atlas automatically scales the cluster to the maximum provided and down to the minimum, if provided.
-This will cause the value of `instance_size` returned to potentially be different than what is specified in the Terraform config and if you then apply a plan, not noting this, Terraform will scale the cluster back to the original `instance_size` value.
-To prevent disk scaling, use a lifecycle customization, as in the following example:
-`lifecycle {
-  ignore_changes = [instance_size]
-}`
-After adding the `lifecycle` block to explicitly change `instance_size` comment out the `lifecycle` block and run `terraform apply`.
-Please be sure to uncomment the `lifecycle` block once done to prevent any accidental changes.

 * `compute_scale_down_enabled` - (Optional) Flag that indicates whether the instance size may scale down.
 Atlas requires this parameter if `replication_specs.#.region_configs.#.auto_scaling.0.compute_enabled` : true.
 If you enable this option, specify a value for `replication_specs.#.region_configs.#.auto_scaling.0.compute_min_instance_size`.
 * `compute_min_instance_size` - (Optional) Minimum instance size to which your cluster can automatically scale (such as M10).
 Atlas requires this parameter if `replication_specs.#.region_configs.#.auto_scaling.0.compute_scale_down_enabled` is true.